 An eclectic mix of Mediterranean, Craftsman, and Art Deco homes makes this neighborhood a fascinating visit for those with interests in architecture.
-Buena Vista is full of vintage shops that carry one of a kind articles.
+Buena Vista is full of vintage shops that carry one of a kind articles, shop here by booking a transfer service from MIA airport when you visit Miami.
 The neighborhood itself is also one of a kind, boating colorful murals and statues that add to the district’s character with each passing year.
 The relaxed and friendly atmosphere adds to the peaceful charm that sets Buena Vista apart from the rest of Miami.

 The entire area is canopied with tropical foliage that is especially lush in the summer time, providing a barrier from the sun with some much needed shade.
 The covering also aids to the tranquility of the neighborhood.
 It really does feel like its own little world, tucked away from the rest of the city.

 When it comes to dining, Buena Vista definitely aims for perfection.
 Quiet little bistros and cafes serve delicious food in classic and casual settings.
 The baked goods are especially tasty and are always fresh from the oven.
 Reservations are recommended for many of the area’s most popular spots, such as the Mandolin Aegean Bistro and the Buena Vista Bistro.